 Throughout her collegiate career she has participated in numerous ERVA beach events, several AVPnext tournaments, the 2016 USAV Beach HP Championships and the AVP tour.
 She had the opportunity to study under many FIVB and AVP legends including John Mayor, Betsi Flint, Diane Nelson, Billy Allen, Stafford Slick, Stanford Beach Head Coach, Andrew Fuller, and Hawaii Beach Associate Coach, Evan Silberstein.
 She is very excited to join the Kokua ohana and play a part in their mission to grow this amazing game!

 Sarah is currently an indoor player for Gonzaga University, going into her senior year as a six rotation rightside.
 So far she has been a two-time All-WCC honorable mention and was named to the WCC All-Freshman team in 2017.
 On the academic side, she has also been named WCC All-Academic honorable mention her last two seasons.
 She has plans to to transfer to University of Hawaii to complete her 5th year in the sand!
 Sarah grew up playing in the seaside beach tournament and still plays during the off-season at Brown’s Park.
-She has had experience coaching for Zag Volleyball Camps the past two summers and is excited to be coaching in the sand this summer for Kōkua!
+She has had experience coaching for Zag Volleyball Camps the past two summers and this is her second summer with Kōkua.

 Amy first set foot on the sand court 4 years ago and beach volleyball has quickly become her passion.
 As a former collegiate right side from the University of Idaho, she is no stranger to hard work.
 Playing sand volleyball adds the challenge of finding the balance between mental toughness, strategy, and intention she hasn't encountered before.